 Our latest research tells us that when it comes to B2B buyer behavior, e-commerce is buyers’ preferred avenue for completing purchases.
 But the purchasing process today has its hurdles — and these hiccups are forcing buyers to look offline for help.

-We recently commissioned a research report analyzing the B2B buyer behavior, preferences, and challenges of 560 global B2B organizations that are (or that purchase from) wholesalers, manufacturers or distributors.
+We recently commissioned a research report analyzing the B2B buyer behavior, preferences and challenges of over 1,200 global B2B buyers that are (or that purchase from) wholesalers, manufacturers or distributors.

-Today, despite a long-standing inclination toward phone orders and email orders (to avoid data entry errors and purchasing challenges), B2B buyers in 2019 are leaning toward e-commerce —even over historically preferred sales channels.
+Today, despite a long-standing inclination toward phone orders and email orders (to avoid data entry errors and purchasing challenges), B2B buyers are leaning toward e-commerce — even over historically preferred sales channels.

 What this tells us is that B2B buyers are likely turning to online channels for a baseline level of convenience, rather than turning to e-commerce because the experiences themselves are up to par with their expectations.
 This also means they’re often looking offline for answers.